kylevedder/SceneFlowZoo/README.md

 ## Pretrained weights

-All trained weights from the paper are available for download from [this repo](https://github.com/kylevedder/zeroflow_weights).
+Trained weights from the paper are available for download from [this repo](https://github.com/kylevedder/zeroflow_weights).

+## Visualizing results

+The `visualization/visualize_flow.py` script can visualize the ground truth flow and the predicted flow for various methods.
+Note that the visualizer requires the ability to start an X window; the `./launch.sh` script on a headed machine will do this for you.

 ## Training a model